NotsoanoNimus/OrchidOS_x86/README.md

 If you're using an emulator, check out the compiler Batch file in the /src/ directory to view the compatible QEMU emulator settings.

-<i><u>NOTE</u></i>: Orchid cannot run on CDs, and has not been tested on floopy disks.
+<i><u>NOTE</u></i>: Orchid cannot run on CDs, and has not been tested on floppy disks.
 Try at your own peril.
 Also, <u>orchid is not UEFI-compatible in any way</u>, so always run the legacy BIOS setting.

 ## Capabilities